 Mini cranberry bundt cake

 - Pre heat oven to 350°.
-Prepare mini bundt pan by greasing it with crisco and flour.
-Be sure to use enough flour so your cakes release nicely after cooling.
-Discard any excess flour.
+Prepare mini bundt pan by greasing with non-stick spray.

 - In a medium mixing bowl, whisk together flour, baking powder, baking soda and salt.
 Set aside.